-Full Terms and Conditions of Equity Shares of the Bank
+Full Terms and Conditions of Equity Shares of the Bank Sr. No. Particulars Full Terms and Conditions 1 Voting shares Equity Shares of the Bank are Voting Shares 2 Limits on Limits on Voting rights are applicable as per provisions of the Voting Shares Banking Regulation Act, 1949.
+One share has one voting right 3 Position in Represent the most Subordinated claim on liquidation of the Subordination Bank.
+It is not secured or guaranteed by issuer or related entity hierarchy nor subject to any other arrangement that legally or economically enhances the seniority of the claim 4 Perpetuity Principal is perpetual and never repaid outside of liquidation (Except discretionary repurchases/buy backs or other means of effectively reducing capital in a discretionary manner that is allowable under relevant law as well as guidelines, if any issued by RBI in the matter)

-Sr. No. Particulars Full Terms and Conditions 1 Voting shares Equity Shares of the Bank are Voting Shares 2 Limits on Voting Shares Limits on Voting rights are applicable as per provisions of the Banking Regulation Act, 1949.
-One share has one voting right 3 Position in Subordination hierarchy Represent the most Subordinated claim on liquidation of the Bank.
-It is Represent the most Subordinated claim on liquidation of the Bank.
-It is not secured or guaranteed by issuer or related entity nor subject to any other arrangement that legally or economically enhances the seniority of the claim 4 Perpetuity Principal is perpetual and never repaid outside of liquidation (Except discretionary repurchases/buy backs or other means of effectively reducing capital in a discretionary manner that is allowable under relevant law as well as guidelines, if any issued by RBI in the matter) 5 Accounting Classification The paid-up amount is classified as Equity Capital in Banks Balance Distributions are paid out of Distributable items (retained earnings included).
+5 Accounting The paid-up amount is classified as Equity Capital in Banks Classification Balance Sheet.
+6 Distributions Distributions are paid out of Distributable items (retained earnings included).
 There are no circumstances under which distributions are obligatory.
-Non-Payment is therefore not an event of default 7 Approval for Issuance Issue of further shares requires requisite approval from the Board (includes duly authorised Board Committee) and the Shareholders of the Bank
+Non-Payment is therefore not an event of default 7 Approval for Issue of further shares requires requisite approval from the Issuance Board (includes duly authorised Board Committee) and the Shareholders of the Bank